plotly/plotlyjs.jl-docs/julia/images.md

 #### Add a Background Image

 In this page we explain how to add static, non-interactive images as background, logo or annotation images to a figure.
-For exploring image data in interactive charts, see the [tutorial on displaying image data](/julia/imshow).
+For exploring image data in interactive charts, see the [tutorial on displaying image data].

 A background image can be added to the layout of a figure with the `images` parameter of `gLayout`.
 The `source` attribute of a `layout.Image` should be the URL of the image.